 What Creates Dynamic Loft On A Golf Club?

 When it comes to trying to calculate the active loft, there are many factors other than just the static loft plus or minus whether the shaft is leaning backward or forward at impact.

 3. How the golfer releases the club head

 4. If the clubface is opened or closed to the club path at impact

 5. Where the ball makes contact on the clubface and the subsequent gear effect

 Why Dynamic Loft Is Important To You

 Many higher handicap players that struggle with controlling active loft struggle with creating too much of it.
 This shows up in a golf swing video as what is known as a “flip” at the bottom of the golf swing.
-This typically results with many strikes on the bottom of the club face.
+This typically results in many strikes on the bottom of the clubface.

 A Golf Swing Drill To Improve Dynamic Loft